swati323ch/DSA-GraphiX/README.md

 # DSA Visualiser

-GraphiX DSA is an interactive  tool designed to visualize DSA in an engaging manner.
-This project aims to enhance understanding of fundamental DSA concepts by providing visual demonstrations. .DSAGraphiX allows users to input their own data, enabling of visualizations accordingly.
+GraphiX DSA is an interactive tool designed to visualize algorithms.
+This project aims to enhance understanding of fundamental DSA concepts by providing visual demonstrations.
+It allows users to input their own data, enabling of visualizations accordingly.

 ![image](https://github.com/user-attachments/assets/954b05a1-e179-46da-bea2-1df9a454b406)